 The date of service is set by the court and appears on notice the court sends you.
 If the defendant has not replied after 14 days, you can apply for 'judgment by default'.
-Fill in Form N225 - Request for judgment and reply to admission(specified amount).
+Fill in N225/N227 Request for Judgment.

 In section C, you can tick the box requesting immediate payment.
 You then need to fill in the amount of the claim, including any fees or allowed costs.

 If you want to enforce the judgment by sending the court bailiff to claim possessions, you can apply for a Warrant of Execution at the same time as you apply for judgment.
 [Well you could under the old system and it probably hasn't changed.]

 The court will process this form and issue judgment in your favour.